Informations générales (source: ClinicalTrials.gov)

 agents or cytotoxic systemic anticancer therapy within 2 weeks (or 5 half-lives of

-Treatment with immuno-oncology (IO) including immune checkpoint inhibitors within 4
+treatment with monoclonal antibodies, including immune checkpoint inhibitors within

 2. Major surgical procedure, open biopsy, or significant traumatic injury ≤4 weeks